crypto-lake/analysis-sharing/README.md

 # Analysis sharing

-Sharing crypto-related quantitative analyses on [Lake data](https://crypto-lake.com/#data).
+Sharing crypto-related quantitative analyses on [Crypto Lake data](https://crypto-lake.com/#data).
 For more about us, see our [mission](https://crypto-lake/mission/).
 This repository is curated and reviewed by *Lefty*, an experienced quant and former *Head of Research* of an equity prop-trading company, who is currently on top of the *Hummingbot* [leaderboard](https://miner.hummingbot.io/leaderboard).

 ## 1. Hummingbot analysis

 In the first notebook, we analyze [Hummingbot](https://hummingbot.org/) market-making strategy on a combination of trade and level1 order book data.
 In a very simple simulation, we can experiment with the profitability of variants of this strategy on historical data.
 This is intended as a basis for your own analysis, not as a direct basis for trading.

 We estimate that with this data-driven backtesting approach, you can **prevent a trading loss of >=10% of your open order nominal monthly** even with a pretty simple analysis compared to the usual '*run the bot, check results after some time, tune parameters, repeat*' approach.
 And you save a lot of time.
 Note that this effect can be much bigger on volatile low-volume coins.
+To support this in the Hummingbot community, we offer a 50% [Crypto Lake data](https://crypto-lake.com/#data) discount with discount code *HBOT50*.

 [**-> Open the notebook in nbviewer**](https://nbviewer.org/github/crypto-lake/analysis-sharing/blob/main/hummingbot_backtest.ipynb)